thradams/cake/ownership.md

 We return a view of the object.

-Returning a owner local storage variable is an error.
+Following the general rule that view object duration must be shorter than the owner object, returning a owner local storage variable is an error.

 ```c
 T F()